Lexar microSD 633x 128GB Review

 I bought this to test on a Nintendo Switch, as it was cheaper than cards from both Lexar and SanDisk.
 It works perfectly fine but the Switch is not very demanding on the respect.

-It has also solved many problems that SanDisk cards (the Ultra series) gave me on smartphones, where it would stall the phone just taking pictures.
+It has also solved many problems that SanDisk cards (the Ultra series).
 FAT and exFAT filesystems do not play well with budget SanDisk flash.

 Testing Methodology